 In a recent study, 84% of respondents agreed that brands have a responsibility to minimise their environmental impact and 79% of people thought CEOs should take the lead on change rather than wait for governments to impose it.
 This is a clear, consumer-driven imperative for action and there are great opportunities to be had for businesses who take the initiative and deliver on this front.
-Brands who are seen using their influence to effect change will set themselves apart from their competitors.
+Brands that are seen using their influence to effect change will set themselves apart from their competitors.

 This is an opportunity for brands to use their influence for good – by making ethical improvements themselves, they enable customers to put their principles into action every time they shop.
 This is empowering for customers; seeing change at industry level validates their personal efforts and may encourage them to make further eco-friendly choices as more become available.
 As sustainable businesses become normalised, they will also be embraced by new audiences who may have been reluctant to adopt them while they were perceived as a niche or ‘alternative’ option.

 Although we look forward to the time when sustainability goes mainstream, we are currently at a point where many businesses are yet to effect change.
-This means that a brand engaging in even basic care for the planet can differentiate itself from its competitors very easily.
+This means that a brand engaging in even basic sustainability values can differentiate itself from its competitors very easily.
 For example, in 2020 fashion retailer Timberland set themselves the goal of crafting all of their shoe designs using a minimum of 10% recyclable, organic or renewable materials.
 They made this decision because their research showed that, if their products were placed alongside others of comparable in price and quality, the majority of the time customers would choose their product because of its additional green credentials.
 This demonstrates that as things stand, even comparatively small changes can make big differences in perception.

 In this environment, responsiveness and agility are key, which can give small businesses and start-ups an advantage over larger or better-established competitors.
 Businesses at an early stage in their development may find it easier to make climate action a boardroom priority, allowing them to adopt circular and regenerative models of production and consumption.
-Companies that demonstrably have sustainability built into their core brand proposition can avoid the ‘greenwashing’ backlash that established brands sometimes face when they start to claim sustainability as one of their values without altering their existing practices.
+Companies that demonstrably have sustainability built into their core brand proposition can avoid the ‘greenwashing’ backlash that established brands sometimes face when they start to claim sustainability values without altering their existing practices.

 In short, the climate crisis presents an opportunity for brands to reinvent themselves as part of the solution rather than part of the problem.
 Customers clearly want to see the benefits of climate action at scale, and brands that show a demonstrable commitment to sustainability will be rewarded with their business.